 A man’s version of spending time together typically involves physically doing stuff together, such as attending a sporting event, going hiking, playing golf, going fishing, walking through the home improvement store together, and yes, having sex.
 That’s a man’s version of companionship.
 This doesn’t mean you can’t ask your husband to spend some time with you in meaningful conversation from time to time, but it does mean you should consider engaging in his version of quality time periodically as well.
 Try it, and see if he doesn’t fall just a little more in love with you.
 J

-My husband led a large men’s ministry called Band of Brothers For Christ for many years, and as a result, he got to talk to hundreds of husbands about their marriages.
+My late husband Raul led a large men’s ministry called Band of Brothers For Christ for many years and as a result, he got to talk to hundreds of husbands about their marriages.
 One day, I asked my husband what 2 things he believes most husbands wish their wives understood about men.
 Here’s what he said:

 1) That he needs to be valued by you.
 In other words, he wants to hear you appreciate the things he does for you and the family.
 He needs to be needed.